 - Standing shoulder press

-You can attach your resistance bands to various points in any hotel room for the above exercises.
+For the above exercises, you can attach your resistance bands to various points in any hotel room.
 For example, you can wrap a resistance band over a doorknob, close the door for extra stability, step back, and perform rows or chest presses.